After Favorable Court Ruling, Startup Company Castle Hill Gaming Settles David vs. Goliath Lawsuit Brought by Gaming Giant Aristocrat/VGT

 Castle Hill is a privately-held startup that placed its first Class II electronic gaming machine into casinos in the Fall of 2015.
 Castle Hill is growing rapidly with its popular games; a recent report places six Castle Hill mechanical reel games in the top 25 of all such new games.

-VGT was privately owned until it was purchased by Aristocrat, an Australian company, in 2014.
+VGT was privately owned until it was purchased by Aristocrat Leisure Limited (ALL.AX), an Australian company, in 2014.
 Aristocrat has an annualized revenue over AUD$4 billion and annualized profits over AUD$600 million.
 A report by Eliers & Krejcik Gaming shows that in Oklahoma, where both Aristocrat and Castle Hill compete, Aristocrat has 47% market share for all leased games.
 Castle Hill does not yet have enough market share to even appear in the report.

 VGT's lawsuit claimed that Castle Hill games infringed on 20 of VGT's registered trademarks.
 In the decision, the court dismissed 19 of the 20 registered trademark claims on summary judgment.
 For trade secrets, VGT initially claimed that Castle Hill copied its software source code.
 After discovery disproved that allegation, VGT abandoned it and made claims based on certain algorithms and "negative know how."
 None of the trade secret claims were part of the settlement.